shisoft/zynq-axi-dma-sg/README.md

 It takes between 0.071754 and 0.071772 sec to complete both processes.
 This means that in total it reads and writes with a bandwidth of 799 MByte/s each.
 According to the Xilinx documentation **LogiCORE IP Product Guide** (page 9) the theoretical limit of AXI Stream is close to 400MByte.
 It is unclear where the difference come from.

+Some tests to use multiple interfaces (there are up to four available, both for S2MM and MM2S) result in no higher performance.
+The limit (at least on the parallella board) could be 800 MByte/s if both directions are used, which means 1.6 GByte/s or 12.8 Gbit/s.

 ## Notes